Illicit cigarette trade: Belarus

 Belarus is characterized as "the main provider of contraband cigarettes in Europe".
 In 2017, European Commissioner Günther Oettinger stated that nearly 10% of illicit cigarettes in the European Union originate from Belarus.
 Lithuanian and Polish customs often report about big consignments of cigarettes found with other goods and stated that the smuggling is a serious problem.
 Customs in Latvia and Ukraine also reported about thousands of confiscated packs of cigarettes from Belarus but on a much smaller scale.
 Besides European Union, another important destination of smuggling from Belarus is Russia.
 It is assumed that smuggling is an important revenue generator for the regime of Alexander Lukashenko.
 Aliaksei Aleksin, a businessman with close ties to Lukashenko, is called among the main alleged organizers of the smuggling industry.
 Organized crime groups are also reported to be active in this industry.
 Local citizens are common among ordinary performers of smuggling who cross the Belarus-EU border by cars, trucks and trains.
 It is estimated that one truck can transport around 4 million packs of cigarettes.
 Rafts with GPS tracking systems and low-flying drones are used occasionally.

 The smugglers prefer to transport inexpensive Belarusian brands of cigarettes which enjoy much smaller excise rates in Belarus than higher-segment cigarettes.
 Significant amounts of Belarusian cigarettes produced by state-owned Grodno tobacco factory for local market (Minsk Capital, NZ, Fest and others) were found not only in neighboring markets but also in distant countries having no borders with Belarus such as Ireland and UK.
 It was estimated that 12% of cigarettes smuggled out of Belarus ended up in the UK.

 Cigarettes in Belarus are several times cheaper than in the European Union.
 In 2016, according to BBC, a pack of cigarettes bought in Belarus for c.
 40p could be sold in the UK for £3.
 In 2017, it was estimated that total losses of the member states of the EU due to smuggling from Belarus amounted to roughly EUR 1 billion every year.

 Belgium

 The country is the host of several case of "white" smuggling mainly from Belgium to France / United Kingdom due to their lower taxes (which makes up to 50% less expensive).

-However, local customs face cases of counterfeit cigarettes factories that are mainly meant to be exported to the United Kingdom.
-Seizes usually exceed 1 Ton worth of tobacco + machines + millions of cigarettes each time.
-The situation is lately raising up with the ongoing tax hikes.
-Cigarettes Manufacturers are worried about the situation and expect the trend to increase.